Data Capture Events

 Surfaces

 Typically you will want to include a surface for each event.
-This is the surface that you will use to digitize features.
+This is the raster imagery that you will use to digitize features for your DCE.
 It might be a historic photograph, drone image or satellite dataset.
 You can pick one or more surfaces if you are are basing your work on multiple sources.

 Digitizing Considerations